manish2021iitd/handshake/README.md

 ## The conformance suite

 Score is severity-weighted (critical=3, major=2, minor=1) over executed checks.
-Any critical failure forces verdict `FAILED`; ≥90 with no critical failures is `CONFORMANT`.
+Any critical failure forces verdict `FAILED` — a forged delivery proof cannot be averaged away by seventeen passing checks. ≥90 with no critical failures is `CONFORMANT`.

 | ID | Sev | Proves |
 |----|-----|--------|